-To summarize, in the Encrypt stage of the protocol, the client stores the set of all LSH values using the OMC (with their index j).
-They also create the map associating LSH values to the corresponding biometric value.
-In the Search stage of the protocol, the client computes the LSH values for their input w^ , and uses OMC.Search to find which values exist in the map M. The map is then used to retrieve the corresponding non-null values.
+To build the encrypted database (Enc stage in figure 1) the client computes the set of all LSH values using the OMC (with their index j).
+They also create the maps associating LSH values to the corresponding biometric values and build the corresponding DOMapE.
+To search for query $w^$ (Find stage in figure 1), the client computes the corresponding LSH values and uses OMC.Find to find a subset of those values present in the maps.
+DOMapE.Find is then used to retrieve the corresponding non-null values from the maps.
+The inputs to both OMC.Find and DOMapE.Find are of constant size, yielding a zero-leakage solution.